golang/website/_content/doc/modules/gomod-ref.md

 ## go {#go}

-Specifies the minimum Go version required by the module.
+Indicates that the module was written assuming the semantics of the Go version specified by the directive.

 ### Syntax {#go-syntax}